hadanischal/WeatherCombine/README.md

 # WeatherCombine
 ## Requirements:
-* iOS 13.0+
+* iOS 13.7+
-* Xcode 11.3.1
+* Xcode 11.7
 * Swift 5.0

 ## Compatibility
-This demo is expected to be run using Swift 5.0 and Xcode 11.3.1
+This demo is expected to be run using Swift 5.0 and Xcode 11.7

 ## Objective:
 This is a simple Demo project which aims to display weather information using MVVM pattern in Swift.
-A fun app made with to demonstrate some examples of **clean architecture**, **SOLID principles** code organisation, loose coupling, **unit testing** and some of the best practices used in modern iOS programming using `Swift`.
+A fun app made with to demonstrate some examples of **clean architecture**, **SOLID principles** code organisation, loose coupling, **unit testing** and some of the best practices used in modern iOS programming using `Swift`, `SwiftUI`, `Combine`.

 ## App Goal:
  - This project was intended to work as a  weather information demo projects for iOS using Swift.

 ## Implementation:
  - The demo uses the [Openweathermap API](http://api.openweathermap.org) as an excuse to have a nice use-case, because querying a WebService API is asynchronous by nature and is thus a good example for showing how It can be useful .
- - Use a UITableViewController to display weather information of Sydney, Melbourne and Brisbane as start.
+ - Use a List View to display weather information of Sydney, Melbourne and Brisbane as start.
  - Provide a way to add more cities using another modal view controller which includes a search functionality to find a city by name or location.
  - City IDs:
     - Sydney, Melbourne and Brisbane are: 4163971, 2147714, 2174003